hbkworld/streaming-spec/complex_types.md

 ~~~~

 - `name`: Each struct member has a name.
 - `<member description>`: The type of each struct member.
-Can be a base type (e.g. uint32), or array, or struct
+Can be a base type, array, or struct

 ## A Spectrum {#Spectrum}

 Spectral values over a range in the spectral domain.
 We combine array, struct and base types.